openboxes/openboxes/docs/installation/ubuntu.md

 NOTE: For security reasons, you will want to set a decent password.
 These values should be used in the `dataSource.username` and `dataSource.password` configuration properties in `openboxes-config.properties`.

 ### 3. Configure application properties
-Download the sample external configuration properties file ([openboxes-config.properties](https://github.com/openboxes/openboxes/blob/master/deploy/openboxes-config.properties)) and save it under `$HOME/.grails/openboxes-config.properties` where $HOME is the Tomcat users home directory.
+Download the sample external configuration properties file ([openboxes-config.properties](https://github.com/openboxes/openboxes/blob/master/deploy/openboxes-config.properties)) and save it under `/usr/share/tomcat7/.grails/openboxes-config.properties`.

 **REMINDER:** Change `dataSource.password` to the password you set in the `grant all` command above.